Livingstan/koabox/README.md

 ## About Koabox

-Koabox is a web application framework for nodejs developers.
+Koabox is a boilerplate for koajs framework.

 ## What is included